svhulse/Fourier-Analysis/README.md

+# Data Files
+All data used for Hulse et al., appears in this repository.
+For each file, the number after the underscore represents the image dimensions used to generate the data set.
+For all analyses presented in the paper, we used the 200x200 scale images.

 # Image Processing
 The following code was written to process Canon CR2 Raw files while maintaning high dynamic range, and linearity.
 The file process_linear_raw.py takes CR2 files as inputs and saves them as .tif files.
 Since they are uncompressed, they can be quite large.
 Additionally, the output images have no white balance applied, and due to the higher concentration of green sensors, appear much greener than normal images.